tolastarras/currency-converter/README.md

 December 25, 2018

 TODO:
+1. United State Dollar (change to United States Dollar on loadCurrencies)
 2. Refactor loadCurrencies function
+3. Remove flag initialization in currencyPaylod
 4. add helper to handle the isFromCurrency function
 5. app is calling updateExchangeRate twice for each request
 6. feature: allow user to type in custom select box to find currencies